darkhark/pandasDFPractice/README.md

 # pandasDFPractice
-This repo shows the code for the first assignment which involves the famous titanic dataset.
+This repo shows the code for the assignments in machine learning which involves the famous titanic dataset.